Artificial Intelligence Tools Expand Scientists' Impact but Contract Science's Focus (Just accepted by Nature, to be online soon): Introduction

-Despite the increasing adoption of AI in science, large-scale empirical measurements of AI's scientific impact are still lacking, and a detailed, dynamic understanding of AI's impact on the entire character of science remains largely unknown.
-Recent work suggests AI has brought widespread benefits to individual scientists but may lead to demographic disparity resulting from gaps in AI education~\cite{gao2024quantifying}.
-Moreover, researchers have also identified evolving citation patterns that signal a changing scientific landscape ~\cite{frank2019evolution}.
-Aligning the promise and peril of AI in scientific research, here we pose the question: How does the beneficial adoption of AI for individual scientists influence the collective character and dynamic exploration of science as a whole?
+Despite the increasing adoption of AI in science, large-scale empirical measurements of AI’s scientific impact are limited, and a detailed, dynamic understanding of AI’s impact on the entire character of science remains largely unknown.
+Recent work suggests AI has brought widespread benefits to individual scientists but may lead to demographic disparity resulting from gaps in AI education~\supercite{gao2024quantifying}.
+Researchers have also identified evolving citation patterns that signal a changing scientific landscape in AI research~\supercite{frank2019evolution}.
+Here we seek to explore the impact of AI in scientific research at different scales by posing the question: How does the adoption of AI influence individual scientists’ careers and the collective exploration of science as a whole?